AshwathyTR/IDN-Sum/README.md

 # IDN-Sum
 Dataset for Interactive Narrative Summarisation

-This repository contains code used to generate data in IDN-Sum[4].
+This repository contains code used to generate data in paper IDN-Sum: A New Dataset for Interactive Digital Narrative Extractive Text Summarisation[4].  https://aclanthology.org/2022.creativesumm-1.1/

 Use bts_readerbot branch to generate playthroughs of Before the Storm and wau_readerbot branch to generate playthroughs for Wolf Among Us.